w3f/research/CONTRIBUTE.md

 * Add the PDF file to `docs/pdf`.

-* Include this tag in the markdown page where you want the embedded viewer to show up:
+* Include this code in the markdown page where you want the embedded viewer to show up:

 ```html